yuanqing/rdd/README.md

 Here we’re using the `-o` flag to open the rendered Markdown document in our default web browser.
 The page will be updated automatically whenever we change `README.md`.

+(`rdd` is short for [Readme Driven Development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html).)

 ## Usage

 ```
 rdd [file]

-Renders and serves the given Markdown file
+Renders and serves the given Markdown document

 Options:
   --help      Show help                                                [boolean]
   --version   Show version number                                      [boolean]
-  --open, -o  Open the rendered Markdown file in your default web browser
+  --open, -o  Open the rendered Markdown document in your default web browser
                                                       [boolean] [default: false]
-  --port, -p  Set the preferred port to serve the Markdown file
+  --port, -p  Set the preferred port to serve the rendered document
                                                         [number] [default: 8888]
-  --toc, -t   Insert a table of contents into the Markdown file
+  --toc, -t   Insert a table of contents into the Markdown document
                                                       [boolean] [default: false]
 ```